 You’ll find around 1,000 cherry trees in inner-city parks and neighborhoods Nashville during the Nashville Cherry Blossom Tree Planting Project between 2009-2018.
-While the festival is cancelled, you can still visit the blooms in Nashville, and check out virtual events being held in the place of the festival.
-Sakura season is expected to start on March 29.
+The festival features a Cherry Blossom Walk, children’s activity, cosplay contest, and more.
+Details for 2022 tba.

 Cherry blossom trees can be viewed at sites and parks throughout Washington, DC.
 You can virtually experience the trees at the Tidal Basin this year through a variety of online opportunities.
 Watch blooms live with #BloomCam, a 24/7, live, real-time view of the cherry trees lining the Tidal Basin.